 - Advising courts, the State Parole Authority, the Mental Health Review Tribunal and other statutory authorities regarding assessment of risks, criminogenic needs, and responsivity issues as well as recommendations for appropriate management of these issues

 It is important to distinguish psychiatrists, who are medical doctors, from psychologists, who are not medical doctors, particularly in Corrective Services NSW.
-Psychiatric services for people who have serious mental health impairments are provided in Corrective Services NSW by Justice Health , which is a part of NSW Health not of Corrective Services.
+Psychiatric services for people who have serious mental health impairments are provided in Corrective Services NSW by Justice Health and Forensic Mental Health Network , which is a part of NSW Health not of Corrective Services.
 Psychologists in Corrective Services NSW work in partnership with Justice Health to manage people with mental health impairments and other health-related issues, however Justice Health is the primary agency for health care for people in custody.

 How Does the Corrective Services NSW Psychology Service Work?